Basis for International Interactions

 - Unions and United World

-For every international topic, we will discuss ideas, make choices, develop concepts, and design systems.
-All these are strongly influenced by the ideas mentioned above; either because we use the idea or because we refrain from using the idea.
+For every international topic, we discuss ideas, make choices, develop concepts, and design systems.
+Each of these is heavily influenced by the aforementioned ideas.

 The Ideas in Brief

-The first pair of ideas are "boundaries" and "independence" of societies.
-Utopian societies have well defined and uncontested boundaries and within those boundaries they have independence.
-These two ideas lead us to the idea of "sovereignty" and that leads us to the idea of "jurisdiction".
+The first pair of ideas is "boundaries" and "independence" of societies.
+Utopian societies have well-defined and uncontested boundaries, and within those boundaries, they have independence.
+These two ideas lead us to the idea of "sovereignty", which then leads us to the idea of "jurisdiction".
 These four ideas fully determine the sphere of control of any Utopian society.
-For any two Utopian societies, this sphere of control does not overlap.
+The spheres of control of any two Utopian societies do not overlap.
 That means a Utopian society has no control over the choices made by another Utopian society.

 The next two ideas are "agreement" and "cooperation".
 When Utopian societies need to accomplish something together, they will have to agree to do it and cooperate in doing it.
-When societies interact, they have to agree to the specifics of those interactions.
-These interactions are possible because of the agreement and cooperation between Utopian societies.
+When societies interact, they must agree on the specifics of those interactions.
+These interactions are possible due to agreements and cooperation between Utopian societies.
 Thus, it is important to know what those agreements are and the nature of the cooperation.
-The agreements and cooperation exist because the participating societies derive some benefit from them.
+These agreements and the resulting cooperation exist because participating societies derive benefit from them.

 Boundaries are intended to present hindrances to some activities across those boundaries.
 The presence of boundaries and resulting hindrances will be an impediment in the well-being of some citizens.
 There will be a natural tendency of those getting adversely affected by these boundaries and hindrances to ask for those hindrances to be eliminated.
-Utopian societies are primarily focused on the well-being of its citizens.
+Utopian societies are primarily focused on the well-being of their citizens.
 In serving this purpose, Utopian societies will eliminate hindrances that serve no purpose towards the common good and also minimize other hindrances.
-Usually these elimination and minimization of hindrances is accomplished by agreements and cooperation.
+Hindrances are usually reduced or eliminated through agreements and cooperation.
 However, there is a limit to reducing the hindrances because those hindrances exist to respect the notions of boundaries, independence, sovereignty and jurisdiction.

 Boundaries and Independence